 If you accidentally damage someone else’s property, your personal liability coverage will help pay to repair or replace the damaged property.
 This could include the following scenarios:

-• Your child accidentally throws a baseball through your neighbor’s window.
+Your child accidentally throws a baseball through your neighbor’s window.

-• Your child dents someone’s parked car while riding their bicycle.
+Your child dents someone’s parked car while riding their bicycle.

-If you cause harm to someone else or damage their property, they may be content to receive financial compensation for the injuries sustained or the replacement of their belongings or property.
+If you cause harm to someone else or damage their property, they may be content to receive financial compensation for the injuries they sustained or the replacement of their belongings or property.

 In some instances, though, a person may seek financial compensation for their damages by suing you.
 Personal liability coverage pays for legal costs to defend you in court.
-It will also cover any legal fees or court awards up to the policy limit if a court of law finds you liable.
+It’ll also cover any legal fees or court awards up to the policy limit if a court of law finds you liable.

-What does personal liability insurance not cover?
+What personal liability insurance doesn’t cover

 Not all injuries in your home or accidents are covered under personal liability coverage.
 Sometimes, you may be required to pay for damages out of your pocket.
 These instances could include the following.

-Bodily injury to a member of your household
+Injury to a member of your household

 Injuries often occur in your own home or on your property.
-While an injury can lead to expensive medical bills and a long recovery, only injuries to those who live outside your household are covered under personal liability insurance.
+While an injury can lead to expensive medical bills and a long recovery, only injuries to people who live outside your household are covered under personal liability insurance.
 If you or a child suffers an injury in your home, your household health insurance policy would potentially cover your medical expenses, not your homeowners insurance.

 Intentional harm